Renewal requirements for the CISSP [updated 2022]

 There are stringent requirements that must be met in order to become recognized as a CISSP:

-- After successfully completing and passing the exam, one must then be properly endorsed by an (ISC)² certified professional who is currently an active member.
+- Get endorsed by an (ISC)² certified professional who is currently an active member.
 This endorsement must happen no later than nine months after the date of the exam; otherwise, retaking the exam is required.

-- Once a CISSP certification is granted, recertification is required every three years in order to maintain the standard.
+- Recertify every three years in order to maintain the CISSP-certified status.

-The Code of Ethics, also simply known as “The Code,” must be adhered to by all information security professionals recognized and certified by (ISC)², not just CISSPs.
-The Code is composed of four mandatory canons, which are:
+The Code of Ethics, or “The Code,” must be adhered to by all information security professionals recognized and certified by (ISC)², not just CISSPs.
+The Code is composed of four mandatory canons:

 - Provide diligent and competent service to principles.